industrial-data-space/trusted-connector-documentation/docs/_docs/usage_control.md

 - `id` (required) A unique identifier to which any `flow_rule` may refer to.
 - `description` (optional) A string describing the purpose of the rule.
 It is just for information and has no effect on the policy.
-- `endpoint` (required) A description of the endpoints included in this service description
+- `endpoint` (required) A regular expression describing the endpoints matched by this service
 - `capabilities` (optional) A description of actions, the service can execute.
 If a rule requires actions which are not supported, the `otherwise` clause is applied
 - `properties` (optional) Further descriptive properties of the service
 - `removes_label` (optional) Comma-separated list of labels which will be removed from outgoing messages of the service